celikberkay/Abalone-Dataset-Machine-Learning/README.md

 # Abalone-Dataset-Machine-Learning
-Machine Learning(KNN and Decision Tree) application on Abalone Dataset
+Machine Learning (KNN and Decision Tree with cross validation) application on Abalone Dataset

+May, 2018

+Izmir, Turkey